franck44/evm-dis/README.md

 --title     [-t] The name of the program.
 --info      [-i] The stats of the program (size, segments).
 ```

+## Benchmarks

+ByteSpector can re-construct CFGs and verify them for a large number of deployed contracts.
+For example, we have used it on the list `less_than_3000_opcodes.txt` from [EVMLisa](https://github.com/lisa-analyzer/evm-lisa).
+Out of the 1704 contracts (addresss) in `less_than_3000_opcodes.txt`, 979 contracts were successfully disassembled and CFGs generated.
+The remaining 725 contracts were not disassembled due to the presence of `RJUMP`s in the bytecode which is not fully implemented yet.

+The bytecode for the benchmarks contracts is in the [.etherscan](./etherscan) folder.
+The corresponding CFGs are in the [./build/dot/etherscan](./build/dot/etherscan) folder.
+The verification files  [./build/proofs/etherscan](./build/proofs/etherscan) folder.

 ### Useful Resources